alephmembeth/alephmembeth.github.io/publications.md

 ## Publications Under Review

 + Gahtan, Jamie, Alexander Max Bauer, Neele Bäker, Jule Eilts, and Jessica Wilke (in revision for _Current Psychology_): »Moral Self and Socioeconomic Profiles in Middle Childhood.
 Examining the Links to Self-Esteem, Prosocial Behavior, and Aggressive Behavior in a Cluster-Analytic Study«.
++ Bauer, Alexander Max, Lukas Daniel Klausner, Alina Menten, and Christian Sturm (in revision for _Paidia – Zeitschrift für Computerspielforschung_): »Baustelle Jubiläumssammelband.
+Rückblicke und Reflexionen zur Genese des Sammelbands ›Geisteswissenschaften und Digitale Spiele: Debatten, Data & Desiderata‹«.
 + Bauer, Alexander Max, and Lukas Daniel Klausner (submitted to _Philosophical Psychology_): »›But a Cloak of Letters‹.
 Exploring Philosophical Dialogues in Digital Games Through Planescape: Torment«.
 + Schippers, Michael, Mark Siebel, Alexander Max Bauer, and Stephan Kornmesser (submitted to _Studia Logica_): »So Close and Yet So Far.
 On the Limits of Divergence and Similarity as Measures of Coherence«.
-+ Bauer, Alexander Max, Lukas Daniel Klausner, Alina Menten, and Christian Sturm (submitted to _Paidia – Zeitschrift für Computerspielforschung_): »Baustelle Jubiläumssammelband.
-Rückblicke und Reflexionen zur Genese des Sammelbands ›Geisteswissenschaften und Digitale Spiele: Debatten, Data & Desiderata‹«.

 ## Publications in Preparation